NicTheStudent/software-engineering-project/README.md

 ## GitInspector

 Screenshot and original HTML file of Gitinspector is found in the folder named "Gruppdokument".
-Our perception is that the Gitinspector doesn't show an adequate representation of how the contributions actually have looked throughout the course.
-We would therefor recommend you to compare these numbers to the numbers at the "Insights" tab in the Github repo, as well as the reflections.
+While gitinspector did a good job for 6/7 members, it does for Oscar Grönquist.
+Likely this is becuase he pushed the original Visual Studio project (we failed to make gitinspector disregard these changes).
+For a more reasonable account of his contribution check github insights from April 15th.